alexprogrammed/roblox_scripts/README.md

 # roblox_scripts
-This is where I post my Roblox scripts, I don't know why you're here but okay.
+This is where I post Roblox scripts that I've made.
+This only exists so people can HttpGet these instead of having the entire script inside the editor.